 Edit existing Flat File Source in Informatica

-Although we selected the GeoImport.txt file as source definition, there are many situations where we may not require all the columns present in that table or we may have to add extra columns.
+Although we chose the GeoImport.txt file as a source definition, there are many situations where we may not require all the columns present in that table.
+Or we may have to add extra columns.

-To resolve these type of situations, we can edit the table by Right click on the table definition and selecting the Edit..option from the context menu.
+To resolve these types of situations, we can edit the table by Right-click on the table definition and selecting the Edit..option from the context menu.

-Once you select the Edit.. option, a new window called Edit tables will be opened as show below.
-In order to alter or change the existing table, we have to navigate to Columns Tab.
+Once you select the Edit.. option, a new window called Edit tables will open.
+To alter or change the existing table, we have to navigate to Columns Tab.

-For example, if you want to add new columns then, Please select the first button (before scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if required), If it is primary key then change the Key type to primary and check mark the Not Null option (if your column doesn’t allow null values)
+For example, if you want to add new columns then, Please select the first button (before scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if needed), If it is primary key then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)

-If you want to delete columns then select the unwanted columns and click the scissors button as shown below.
+If you want to delete columns, then select the unwanted columns and click the scissors button.
 Here we are removing a few columns for the demonstration purpose.
-Once you done editing, Click OK to close the Edit tables window
+Once editing is complete, Click OK to close the Edit tables window

-From the below screenshot you can observe that, we successfully deleted the unwanted columns from our flat file source definition.
+From the below screenshot, you can see we successfully deleted the unwanted columns from our flat file source definition in Informatica.

 NOTE: We are removing the columns only from the Informatica Source Analyzer.
-This will not reflect the underlying flat file.
+It will not reflect the underlying flat file.